certbot/certbot/README.rst

 It is possible that running ``letsencrypt-auto`` may fail on machines with a low (< 512MB) amount of free memory, failing to compile ``python-cryptography``.
-Adding additional swap memory (or stopping memory hogging processes) can resolve this issue or, if your OS packages a recent copy of ``python-cryptography``, you may be able to run ``letsencrypt`` without the ``letsencrypt-auto`` wrapper, avoiding the compilation.
+There are a few solutions to this problem:

+* Look for native OS packages for ``letsencrypt`` -- those do not use a virtual environment or require any compilation, and are now available for many platforms.
+* Enabling additional swap space or temporarily stopping memory-intensive processes will allow the compilation to succeed
+* If your OS includes packages for ``python-cryptography`` version 0.7 or later, but not yet for ``letsencrypt``, you may be able to use ``pip install letsencrypt letsencrypt-apache`` to install letsencrypt without a virtual environment or compilation.
+This method is not officially tested or supported, but has been reported to work for some people.

 The Apache plugin currently requires a Debian-based OS with augeas version 1.0; this includes Ubuntu 12.04+ and Debian 7+.